DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Many security products and encryption solutions require a TPM
     - TPM is both a specification for a cryptoprocessor chip on a motherboard and the general name for implementation of the specification
     - Remote attestation creates a hash value from the system configuration to confirm the integrity of the configuration.
-    - Binding and sealing are techniques used by the TPM to encrypt data.
+    - 📝Binding and 📝sealing are techniques used by the TPM to encrypt data.
     - The random number generator (RNG) function of the TPM is used to support cryptographic operations.
     - TPM does include  Storage Root Key (SRK), which is used for managing and protecting cryptographic operations and keys within the TPM.
     - in a TPM iplementation, the files on the drive are at their most secure when the system is off and the drive is encrypted and not in a readable state.
 BitLocker decrypts files as needed when in use, meaning that any time after the system is booted files may be accessed, particularly if the user is logged in and access to the system can be gained or if malware is running.
+    - A Trusted Platform Module (TPM) is a physical microcontroller used to store and release decryption keys securely.
+TPMs are frequently utilized for full-disk encryption to ensure data at rest is encrypted.
+Microsoft’s BitLocker leverages a TPM chip to encrypt data written to the disk.
     - A TPM is an example of a hardware security module (HSM)
          - 🚡**Hardware Security Module (HSM)**: a cryptoprocessor used to manage and store digital encryption keys, accelerate crypto operations, support faster digital signatures, and improve authentication.
 HSMs include root keys and are used for high-security key management.
          - They are generally used in 📝server environments rather than directly on endpoints.